fy2/pneumoscript/README.txt

 #6 Go back up to the main dir:
 cd ..

-#7 Run the steps before BLAST (replace 'dna' below with 'protein')
+#7 If interested in protein based analysis, replace 'dna' below with 'protein'
-#for a protein analysis:
 run_core.pl -t dna -s preblast -d seq.db

 #8 Go into this directory, created by the last command.
-#(It will be 'set_prot' if running protein analysis):
+# Note: the dir will be named 'set_prot' if running protein analysis:
 cd set_dna

 #8 Run Dna blast (parallelise this if necessary, and cat the files into one file)
 blastn -query dna.fasta -db dna.fasta -evalue 1E-15 -out out.blast -parse_deflines -outfmt 6

-# For Protein blast:
+# If running protein analysis: use blastp:
 #blastp -query protein.fasta -db protein.fasta -evalue 1E-15 -matrix BLOSUM90 -out out.blast -parse_deflines -outfmt 6

 #9 This will cluster and place the results of blast output